-(b) Fuel Requirements (AVGAS ONLY)
+(b) Fuel Requirements

-Aviation grade fuel with a minimum octane of 100/130 must be used in this airplane.
+Aviation grade fuel with a minimum octane of 100/130 is specified for this airplane.
 Since the use of lower grades can cause serious engine damage in a short period of time, the engine warranty is invalidated by the use of lower octanes.
+Refer to latest issue of Lycoming Service Instruction 1070 for approved alternate grade fuels.